uxlfoundation/oneTBB/doc/index.rst

-**Note**: Due to possible concurrent requests from clients, resulting in redistribution of resources by the Thread Composability Manager, the data received in a :code:`permit` might be already old by the time the thread returns from the :code:`zermGetPermitData` function.
-In some situations, the Thread Composability Manager can detect this is happening during the call to :code:`zermGetPermitData`, in which case a :code:`stale` flag of the received permit is set to true (see section about `permit properties
+**Note**: Due to possible concurrent requests from clients, resulting in redistribution of resources by the Thread Composability Manager, the data received in a :code:`permit` might be already old by the time the thread returns from the :code:`tcmGetPermitData` function.
+In some situations, the Thread Composability Manager can detect this is happening during the call to :code:`tcmGetPermitData`, in which case a :code:`stale` flag of the received permit is set to true (see section about `permit properties
 <#properties-of-permits>`__).
 In any case, the client is responsible for
 synchronization of multiple, possibly different, copies of permit’s data on its own side.

-**Note:** :code:`zermGetPermitData` is designed to be lightweight, lock-free function.
+**Note:** :code:`tcmGetPermitData` is designed to be lightweight, lock-free function.

 Threads of the client